NathanHarrington/NathanHarrington.github.io/content/posts/learning_tactics.md

 Tags: business model canvas

-What are you tactics used to achieve this:
+What are your tactics used to achieve this?

 Perform the research, incorporation, execution cycle for each stage.

 Research: